Price

 Hot List Gold

-The multi-material cap back is lighter than the steel it replaces and wraps around the high-toe area.
-The reduced weight in that area makes it easier to square the club at impact, reducing the chance of hitting a slice.
+To minimize the odds of hitting a slice, TaylorMade uses a multi-material cap back that is lighter than the steel it replaces and wraps around the high-toe area.
+Less weight here makes it easier to square the club and hit straight shots.

-The irons feature extreme heel-toe weighting to provide stability across a wide swath of the clubface.
+The irons feature extreme heel-toe weighting to provide stability across the clubface.

 |